 Teamed with a high bun, cornrows for women look exceptionally fashionable.
 To achieve the look, blend the braids with loose hair to form a texturized chignon that can sit high on the crown (weave the braids downwards till your nape, and you’ll have to wear a lower bun instead).
 Leave a few tendrils loose at the side to soften the look, and slick down your edges with some hairspray.

 You can never go wrong opting for a classic cornrow style like this.
 If you want to add extra flair, try adding metal beads to your braids.

 A sporty take on the more fashion-y high bun, cornrows with a low bun are crisp and no-nonsense.
 The three-section version features more hair per section and gives each plait a thicker, fuller look.
 To achieve, create three sections—left, middle and right—and begin creating your cornrow with a Dutch-braiding technique (cross each strip under the middle strip).
 Continue until you run out of scalp near the neckline, and tie all plaits together into one low chignon.

 4. Threaded Cornrow Hairstyle

 Adding embellishments, such as beads, threads or woven-in ribbons, are a nifty way to jazz up cornrows for women.
 These tiny accessories pack quite a cute punch and give a bit of an indie, boho feel to the look.
 They’re especially on-point for the beach or during the summer, where hairstyles take on a slightly whimsical, more playful feel.
-You can DIY this hairstyle with a knitting needle after you’ve created your plaits, and then wrap the thread around the plait, ballet-shoe-style, once you’ve passed the nape.
+You can DIY this hairstyle with a knitting needle after you’ve created your braids, and then wrap the thread around the braid, ballet-shoe-style, once you’ve passed the nape.

 5. Side Cornrows Hairstyle